Subrack subpackage

 The number of TPM bays (some bays may be empty)

-class SubrackDriver(host, port, logger, communication_state_callback, component_state_callback, update_rate=5.0)
+class SubrackDriver(host, port, logger, communication_state_callback, component_state_callback, update_rate=5.0, command_update_rate=20.0, _subrack_client=None)

-A component manager for the PSI-Low subrack.
+A component manager for an SPS subrack.

-__init__(host, port, logger, communication_state_callback, component_state_callback, update_rate=5.0)
+__init__(host, port, logger, communication_state_callback, component_state_callback, update_rate=5.0, command_update_rate=20.0, _subrack_client=None)

 Initialise a new instance.